How to Keep Track of Money Between Family Members (Without Damaging the Relationship)

 • Maintain a clear running balance

-• Share visibility
+• Share clean summaries

 • Avoid constant recalculations